MIT-Consulting/speed-training/docs/speed-training-visualization-plan.md

 ## Project Overview

 **Project Name:** Speed Training Visualization Dashboard
-**Purpose:** Create an interactive web application to visualize and navigate the 6-week Field Day speed training program with integrated video demonstrations
+**Purpose:** Create an interactive web application to visualize and navigate the 6-week Field Day speed training program with integrated video demonstrations and detailed exercise descriptions
 **Target Users:** Athletes, coaches, fitness enthusiasts, and sports performance professionals

 ## Executive Summary

-This project will create a modern, responsive web application that transforms the JSON-based speed training plan into an intuitive, interactive visualization dashboard with embedded video demonstrations.
-The app will help users understand program structure, track progress, follow the training regimen, and learn proper exercise technique through integrated YouTube video demonstrations.
+This project will create a modern, responsive web application that transforms the JSON-based speed training plan into an intuitive, interactive visualization dashboard with embedded video demonstrations and comprehensive exercise descriptions.
+The app will help users understand program structure, track progress, follow the training regimen, and learn proper exercise technique through integrated YouTube video demonstrations and detailed exercise summaries.

 ## Technology Stack